martinciu/candies/README.md

     <%= candies_image_tag(:id => "anyone@example.com", :email_type => "hello") %>

 Note that `id` parameter is required.
 It will be used to create a redis key under which paload will be stored.
 In this case redis key will be: `candies:anyone@example.com:2011-11-10T13:13:09+01:00` and value: `"{\"email_type\":\"hello\"}"`.
 If you don't specify `id` parameter not value will be stored.
 Invisible image will by served anyway.

+## Requirements

+Candies uses redis as a datastore.

+Candies only supports redis 2.0 or greater.

+If you're on OS X, Homebrew is the simplest way to install Redis:

+    $ brew install redis
+    $ redis-server /usr/local/etc/redis.conf

+You now have a Redis daemon running on 6379.

+## Setup

+If you are using bundler add candies to your Gemfile:

+    gem 'candies'

+Then run:

+    bundle install

+Otherwise install the gem:

+    gem install candies

+and require it in your project:

+    require 'candies'

 ## Configuration